AlJHill/TemplateForWiremock/README.md

 This provides one example of how a WireMock service can be packaged for deployment.

-> For many testing needs WireMock can be used __inline__ directly from your test code, which is even more convenient than using a deployed instance.
-Whether you use a deployed app, a standalone instance running locally, or start an instance of wiremock directly from your code is a matter of choosing the best design for the purpose at hand.
+> For many testing needs WireMock can be used __inline__ directly from your test code.
+Inline use is often more convenient, and the mock code can be kept closer to the test code than when using a deployed instance.
+Deciding whether to use a deployed instance, a standalone instance running locally, or start an instance of wiremock directly from your code is a matter of choosing the best test design for the purpose at hand.
+A deployed mock might only make sense for tests run against a deployed system or service.

-See https://github.com/WireMock-Net/WireMock.Net/wiki for an outline of the different use cases (unit tesing, standalone and deployed).
+See https://github.com/WireMock-Net/WireMock.Net/wiki for an outline of the different use cases (including 'unit tesing', standalone and deployed).

 ## Start up